Boundary null controllability of degenerate wave equation as the limit of internal controllability: Preliminaries

 \begin{prop} Given $T>T_\alpha$, for any $(v^0,v^1)\in \ha\times L^2(0,1)$, there exists $C=C(T,\alpha)>0$, such that any solution $v$ of \eqref{2.3} satisfies

 \end{prop}

-In order to make the reading easier, we recollect the two main theorems proved in \cite{araujo2023regularity}.
+In order to become the reading easier, we recollect the two main theorems proved in \cite{araujo2023regularity}.
 They play a key role in the proof of our main results, stated in Section \ref{main}.